cosmicdust0/DSA-portfolio.github.io/index.md

 * **Data Structures and Algorithms (DSA) Proficiency:**
   -Apply efficient data structures (e.g., graphs, queues, trees) and algorithms (e.g., sorting, searching, shortest path) to solve complex supply chain problems.

-* **Problem-Solving Expertise:**
+* **Develop research curiosity:**
-  - Develop innovative solutions using appropriate DSA knowledge, demonstrating critical thinking and problem-solving skills.
+  - Develop innovative solutions using appropriate DSA knowledge, and research better ways to optimize them.

 * **Algorithmic Optimization:**
   - Showcase an understanding of algorithm complexity and the ability to tailor them for specific supply chain requirements.
-* **Effective Data Management:**
-  - Employ strong data handling skills, including data organization, manipulation, and analysis using efficient techniques.

 ## Career Advancement
 * **Recognise and Understand the domain of my interest:**